K-Larsson/PetrolAPI/README.md

 You agree not to:

 - Use the App for any illegal or unauthorized purpose.
-- Violate any TikTok policies or guidelines.
+- Violate any policies or guidelines.
 - Sell, lease, or sublicense access to the App or user data obtained through PetrolAPI.

 ## 5. Intellectual Property

-PetrolAPI acknowledges that TikTok retains all rights, title, and interest in and to the TikTok Developer API.
-PetrolAPI does not claim ownership of any TikTok trademarks or intellectual property.
+PetrolAPI acknowledges that the social media company retains all rights, title, and interest in and to the Developer API.
+PetrolAPI does not claim ownership of any previously mentioned company trademarks or intellectual property.

 ## 6. Termination